spicetify/cli/CONTRIBUTING.md

 - Make sure that you are using the latest version.
 - Determine if your bug is really a bug and not an error on your side e.g. using incompatible environment components/versions (Make sure that you have read the [documentation](https://spicetify.app/docs/getting-started/).
 If you are looking for support, you might want to check [this section](#i-have-a-question)).
 - To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in the [bug tracker](https://github.com/spicetify/spicetify-cli/labels/%F0%9F%90%9B%20bug).
-- Also make sure to search the internet (including Stack Overflow) to see if users outside of the GitHub community have discussed the issue.
-- Collect information about the bug:
-  - Stack trace (Traceback)
-  - OS, Platform and Version (Windows, Linux, macOS, x86, ARM)
-  - Version of the interpreter, compiler, SDK, runtime environment, package manager, depending on what seems relevant.
-  - Possibly your input and the output
-  - Can you reliably reproduce the issue?
-And can you also reproduce it with older versions?

 #### How Do I Submit a Good Bug Report?